This recipe makes enough frosting to frost one single layer round cake, a 9x13 quarter sheet cake, or 12-18 cupcakes.

 - 8 oz of Philadelphia cream cheese (1 package, 224g), room temperature

-- About 3 cups (360g) of powdered sugar (also known as confectioner's sugar), sifted
+- 2 to 3 cups (360g) of powdered sugar (also known as confectioner's sugar), sifted

 - 1 teaspoon of vanilla extract